-Lying Leg Raise is a dynamic bodyweight exercise that effectively works the entire abdominal area.
+Lying Leg Raise exercise is a dynamic bodyweight exercise that effectively works the entire abdominal area.

 This exercise also engages the hip flexors and lower back muscles.

-Lying Leg Raise is dynamic because you can specifically target the areas in the abdominal muscles that you want to focus on simply by adjusting the range of motion.
+Lying Leg Raises are a dynamic because you can specifically target the areas in the abdominal muscles that you want to focus on simply by adjusting the range of motion.

 This exercise can be used as a warm up to prime the abdominals, hip flexors and lower back before doing compound lifts such as the Deadlift, Squat and any type of overhead pressing.